AP6YC/AdaptiveResonance.jl/docs/src/getting-started/whatisart.md

 Because of the high degree of interplay between the neurocognitive theory and the engineering models born of it, the term ART is frequently used to refer to both in the modern day (for better or for worse).

-Stephen Grossberg's has recently released a book summarizing the work of him, his wife Gail Carpenter, and his colleagues on Adaptive Resonance Theory in his book [Conscious Brain, Resonant Mind](https://www.amazon.com/Conscious-Mind-Resonant-Brain-Makes/dp/0190070552).
+Stephen Grossberg's has recently released a book summarizing the work of him, his wife and colleague Gail Carpenter, and his other colleagues on Adaptive Resonance Theory in his book [Conscious Brain, Resonant Mind](https://www.amazon.com/Conscious-Mind-Resonant-Brain-Makes/dp/0190070552).

 ## ART Basics